 But our time is always well spent.
 We may be exhausted at the end of the day, but we go to bed at night knowing we would never have it any other way.

 3. Homesteaders Appreciate What They Already Have

 When you can’t run to the store – either because you live in the middle of nowhere, or don’t have the funds, or simply don’t want to – you have to take a closer look at what you already have.
 Everything becomes more valuable when it isn’t easily replaced.

 Everything we own can serve multiple purposes.
 It something breaks, we simply see how we can repair it, or reinvent it into something else.

 Last week I started to teach myself how to sew, but I didn’t want to go to the store to purchase fabric.
 So I found an old shirt that never fit my husband right, and crafted a satchel out of it.
 Now something that was never used helped teach me a valuable skill, and will have a second life as a bag.

 When food, and clothing, and furniture (and our lives) are so quick, and cheap and convenient, we take for granted everything in our lives.
 (I personally think this is one of the reasons kids and teenagers suffer from depression and bad attitudes – they’ve never worked for anything they own, so nothing has value).

 4. Homesteaders Learn What They Don’t Know

 Homesteaders are not content letting others fix our cars, or grow our crops.
 We want to raise our own chickens, so we teach ourselves what we need to know.
-There is so much information that we’re losing as the country, homesteading lifestyle dies out.
+There is so much information that we’re losing as the rural, homesteading lifestyle dies out.
 As people rely more and more on civilization, on supermarkets, and the electric company, we’re losing touch with the natural world around us.

 School children don’t know where our food comes from.
 They can identify more logos for companies than they can types of local plants.